We've removed grass to create nature-friendly zones

 When do we cut grass?

 We aim to cut grass 14 times a year, every 2 to 3 weeks between March and October.
+We cut grass in nature-friendly zones twice a year.

 We keep to this schedule when we can but we can't cut grass if it's wet or windy.